 You may be living in a small space without much room for a lot of baby stuff.
 Possibly you travel often and want baby stuff that can travel with you.
 Maybe you’re expecting a baby on a budget, and know you have to create a simple baby registry.

-Regardless of what has brought you here, I am going to show you that creating a minimalist baby registry checklist is really easy, and you’re going to choose some really great gear for your baby!
+Regardless of what has brought you here, I am going to show you that creating a minimalist baby registry checklist is really easy!

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.